SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 # Hints

-А good first step in testing a method is usually to determine all exit conditions.
+A good first step in testing a method is usually to determine all exit conditions.

 Reading through the specification or taking a look at the implementation, we can determine three main exit conditions:
 - Returning `undefined`